dekoza/mtgpl/docs/_sources/HOU.rst.txt

 :mtgtip:`Vizier of the Anointed<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/8/68ef426c-b396-4767-b360-435f67207022.jpg?1562802148|https://scryfall.com/card/hou/55/vizier-of-the-anointed?utm_source=api>`
-   When Vizier of the Anointed enters the battlefield, you may search your library for a creature card with eternalize or embalm, put that card into your graveyard, then shuffle your library.
+   When Vizier of the Anointed enters the battlefield, you may search your library for a creature card with eternalize or embalm, put that card into your graveyard, then shuffle.

    Whenever you activate an eternalize or embalm ability, draw a card.